 Before we look at how to set up and hit a stinger, you will need to assess your ball’s lie and your shot options.
 If you are on the fairway and playing in windy conditions, you likely want to hit the ball low and straight.
 If that sounds like you, then proceed to step 2.

 However, if you play on Parkland courses and end up behind trees, more often than not.
 It is time that you learn how to hit a low golf shot with shape.
 You can study the mechanics of these shots in previous posts that I have written.
-Here are my instructions on how to hit a draw and a fade.
+Here are my instructions on how to hit a draw and how to hit a fade.

 Step 2 – Select One Club More Than Usual